What is Euler Circuit?

 A graph that contains Euler Path but no Euler Circuit is known as Semi-Euler Graph.

 Note: Every Euler circuit is an Euler path but every Euler path is not an Euler circuit.
-Euler path may start and end at the different vertex.
+Euler path may start and end on different vertex.

 Euler Path Examples